cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 - Chart values must be only consumed from a yaml file, and not using `--set`.
 - When useful, should save resulting artifacts of execution into `$pwd/artifacts`.
 E.g: `$pwd/artifacts/cats-run.log`

+It is not recommended for targets to take arguments and options on execution besides the expected default behaviour defined here.

 Apart from the targets, the following folders and files may be provided: